Bylaws of the Libertarian Pragmatist Caucus

 Section 1.
-The LPC shall hold a LPC National Convention (hereafter referred to as “Convention”) in even-numbered years during and in the geographical vicinity of the Libertarian National Convention for the purpose of electing a new Board of Directors, amending bylaws, adopting a slate of candidates for the Libertarian National Committee, LP Judicial Committee, or LP POTUS/VPOTUS nominees, and whatever other business deemed necessary and proper.
+The LPC shall hold a LPC National Convention (hereafter referred to as “Convention”) in even-numbered years within 2 days and in the geographical vicinity of the Libertarian National Convention for the purpose of electing a new Board of Directors, amending bylaws, endorsements for the Libertarian National Committee, LP Judicial Committee, or LP POTUS/VPOTUS nominees, and whatever other business deemed necessary and proper.

 Section 2.
 A Special Convention shall be held within one-hundred and twenty (120) days, electronically and open to all members, upon a three-fourths vote of the Board of Directors.
 Such a vote shall state the business of the Special Convention, and no other business shall be considered at such a Convention.

 Section 3.
 All dues-paying LPC members are qualified to be delegates to a Convention.
 A quorum of a Convention shall be a majority of the credentialed, dues-paying delegates to the Convention.
 The Convention Secretary shall provide the Board of Directors with draft convention minutes no later than ten (10) days after the conclusion of the Convention, and the Board of Directors is empowered to approve Convention minutes.
 Only credentialed, dues-paying LPC members shall be eligible to vote at a Convention..